 Women in Finance

-At Azimo we proud of our diverse team and our efforts to champion women.
-We believe that women should be rewarded equally for work and pay should be reflective of the role and experience and skills at all times.
+At Azimo we are proud of our diverse team and our efforts to champion women.
+We believe that women should be rewarded equally for work, and pay should be reflective of the role, experience and skills at all times.
 44% of our Senior Management positions are held by women and we aim to keep this number stable and increase it to 50% by December 2018.